nicknava1/Threatmapping/README.md

 ![8](https://github.com/nicknava1/Threatmapping/blob/main/Threatmapping/7.png)

 Finally, I'll specify that I want it to visualize this information as a map.
-Make sure to designate the map categories by (state) if you want to see the state names where the events orginated from.

 ![9](https://github.com/nicknava1/Threatmapping/blob/main/Threatmapping/8.png)

 Now our Threat Map is complete!
-We can see that most of the attacks are coming from Delhi and India.
+We can see that most of the attacks are coming from Delhi and Florida.
 This visual data can provide important insides to stakeholders for create security and risk management decisions.

 <h2>Conclusion</h2>